• Discounts and special offers

 Helping lottery winners to stay anonymous

 Logan's services are necessary for her clients to keep their identities secret.
-The lottery commission states prizes over $103,000 must be claimed from their headquarters in Dorchester.
+The state lottery commission says prizes over $103,000 must be claimed from its headquarters in Dorchester.
 According to Channel 5, the process requires a lot of paperwork and taking a photo, which may be displayed on the Mass Lottery website.

-Logan helps clients get around these rules by forming a trust to claim their prize, protecting their personal details.
+Logan helps clients get around these rules by forming a trust to claim their prize, protecting the winner's identity.
 This is permissible in some other states as well.

 “The legal trustee — your lawyer — goes and collects the prize, and the underlying beneficiary remains anonymous,” Logan explained.